Past Perfect Tense Formula and Examples

 - My father was exhausted because he had worked since 8:00 (Past Perfect)

 These two sentences describe the same concept.
 But we can’t do this with every verb.

-3. When we want to imply preceding action, it is indicated by the use of the following words
+When we want to imply a preceding action, it is indicated using the following words.

-- The English teacher was amazing-I had never met anyone like him before.
+- The English teacher was excellent; I had never met anyone like him before.